FelixFourcolor/Sind-Blitze-sind-Donner/README.md

 Recording: https://youtu.be/38oW2-jAk6k

-Note: A few changes have been made since the release of the YouTube video.
+Note: Lots of changes have been made since the release of the YouTube video.
 You can switch to the [YouTube branch](https://github.com/FelixFourcolor/Sind-Blitze-sind-Donner/tree/YouTube) for an exact replica of what was shown in the video.
 Otherwise, stay on the main branch for the latest version.

 ## Arrangement
 Instrumentation: